AmritSd/AmritSd/README.md

 - 💬 Ask me about my projects, job aspirations or even the weather.
 - 📫 How to reach me: [Contact page](https://amrit.blog/contact)

-- ⚡ What is spidermans day job?
+- ⚡ What is spiderman's day job?
 Web developer